AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 ## Analysis code
 This folder contains the MATLAB codes for visualizing and analyzing the data.

-**VisualizeTheStaircasesInTheDiscriminationTask.m**   This code visualizes all the interleaved staircases ran on a subject in a single plot with subplots showcasing each pair’s staircase.
+**VisualizeTheStaircasesInTheDiscriminationTask.m**: This code visualizes all the interleaved staircases ran on a subject in a single plot with subplots showcasing each pair’s staircase.

-**VisualizeTheSubjectiveSimilarityData**  This code prints the dissimilarity matrix (derived from the embeddings), and also visualizes it in a 2D-space by applying a 2D metric-MDS.
+**VisualizeTheSubjectiveSimilarityData**: This code prints the dissimilarity matrix (derived from the embeddings), and also visualizes it in a 2D-space by applying a 2D metric-MDS.
 The 2D space is rotated so that the first face (face01) is always located in x<0, y=0 coordinate.

-**MainAnalysis**  This code applies all the analysis described in our paper and makes the plots shown in our pilot result figures.
+**MainAnalysis**: This code applies all the analysis described in our paper and makes the plots shown in our pilot result figures.

 ## Prepare Faces and Morphs
 We used the Basal Face Model (BFM) in our study to generate the faces.
 Our code is based off of the BFM model shared here https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads by Prof. Dr. T. Vetter.